Macover/CompaniesManager/README.md

 ## Basically, project to manage companies and their employees.
 Mini-CRM.

-1. Basic Laravel Auth: ability to log in as administrator

-2. Use database seeds to create first user with email admin@admin.com and password "password"

 3. CRUD functionality (Create / Read / Update / Delete) for two menu items: Companies and Employees.

 4. Companies DB table consists of these fields: Name (required), email, logo (minimum 100x100), website